wowthemesnet/mundana-theme-jekyll/_pages/buy-me-a-coffee.md

 ---
-title: "Buy me a coffee"
+title: "Buy Sal a coffee"
-permalink: "/buy-me-a-coffee.html"
+permalink: "/buy-sal-a-coffee.html"
 ---

-Hi!
-I am Sal, web designer & developer at WowThemes.net.
-The free items I create are my side projects and **Mundana for Jekyll** is one of them.
-You can find **all the work I release for free [here](https://www.wowthemes.net/category/free-themes-templates/)**.
+Hello, Sal, web designer & developer at WowThemes.net.
+I think it's a great template, so I gave him a token of my gratitude.

-You have my permission to use the free items I develop in your personal, commercial or client projects.
-If you'd like to reward my work, I would be honored and I could dedicate more time maintaining the free projects.
+I also believe in open source philosophy and we can grow up together.

-Thank you so much!
+You can find **further release sal made in [here](https://www.wowthemes.net/category/free-themes-templates/)**.

 <a class="btn btn-danger" href="https://www.wowthemes.net/donate/">Buy me a coffee</a>